 5. Outlining Structure

 Finally, once the reader has been informed and educated about the topic and understands the topic’s importance and how the writer feels about it, the last purpose of an essay introduction is to clearly outline the structure of that essay.
 Which main ideas will come first, and how will those arguments be ordered?
 Will the counter argument be provided before the writer’s arguments, and how many body paragraphs will there probably be?
 By providing an outline for the reader, that reader will likely be better prepared for the contents of your essay.

 Once you’ve considered the overall purpose of your essay and understand the purpose of an introductory section, the next step is to look at the specific introductory elements that can be used to your advantage.

-Once you’ve completed all four lessons about introductory paragraphs, you might also wish to download our beginner, intermediate and advanced worksheets to test your progress or print for your students.
+Once you’ve completed all four chapters about introductory paragraphs, you might also wish to download our beginner, intermediate and advanced worksheets to test your progress or print for your students.
 These professional PDF worksheets can be easily accessed for only a few Academic Marks.

 20 Marks for joining